atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 - 1 screen with the 3 graphs : All Fans, Temperatures and Voltages

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/zabbix/doc/host_screens.png)

+- collect items belong to Applications named "...Collect..." : background scripts => NO DATA, do NOT use Collect applications/items in dashboard, except if you are interested in collect background information itself

 screens are available in host inventory details: